Applier configuration

 Continuous reconciliation

 Controls resource patching behavior based on CI/CD and cluster activity.
-Auto-deployment must be enabled.
+Auto-deploy must be enabled.

 Parameter Default value